DevKhalyd/rg_portfolio/README.md

 - Close the dialog if there is a navigation action
 - Change URL Strategy
 - Update the list of seach items by putting the selected item in purple color like chrome does when select a result
+- Add the DarkTheme
+- Mobile Web support
+- Add a message called Inspiration and add the README file context

 # Setup project